cjstoll/SCHomepage/README.md

 #Update - 11/28/2016

-Incorporate visual change for the selection options from using dropdowns (<select/>) to using a <div/> with the class 'nl-overlay'.
+Incorporate visual change for the selection options from using dropdowns to using a 'div' with the class 'nl-overlay'.